AlessandroLauria/ImChange/README.md

 # Installation on Linux

 # To contribute
-Clone the repository and work in the version for your OS.
+Clone the repository and work in your OS version.

 To run the code you have to lunch the following command, by command line:
 - python picBloom.py